Home market still a dream for African carmakers

 Total auto sales in the East African Community - a common market including Kenya, Uganda, Rwanda, Burundi, Tanzania and South Sudan - are on track to double to 500,000 vehicles per year within the next decade, he estimates.
 And he wants them to be new, locally built cars.

-But to make that happen, governments must unite to favor domestic production by curbing cheap second-hand imports from countries like Japan and harmonizing tax rates to keep down the prices of vehicles produced in neighboring countries.
+But to make that happen, governments must unite to favour domestic production by curbing cheap second-hand imports from countries like Japan and harmonising tax rates to keep down the prices of vehicles produced in neighbouring countries.